 - follow the journal style for writing, e.g. a title and ‘strapline’ indicating the article’s content, subheadings to break up the text, and information about yourself at the end of the article (although these will be setout during the editing process if missing);

-- remember that most readers are primary teachers but that PS also has an international readership and is read by students, ITE staff, professional developers, researchers, parents, and some in the education departments of industry and commerce.
+- remember that most readers are primary teachers but that PS also has an international readership and is read by students, ITE staff, professional developers, researchers, parents, and the education departments of industry and commerce.

 - include your name, position, home and/or work address, phone number and e-mail addresses on the main document not just on the covering letter/email (which may become separated);